vinirossa/software-engineering/design-patterns.md

 Capture and restore an object's internal state.

-> This pattern is similitar to [Command Pattern](#command), but the main difference is that instead of requests or actions, it control
+> *This pattern is similitar to [Command Pattern](#command), but the main difference is that instead of requests or actions, it deals with object's state.*

 > *Because Memento Pattern stores the objects' states in memory, it can consume a large amount of RAM.
 However, this problem can be solved with [Flyweight Pattern](#flyweight), for example.*